-The following sets forth the ages (as of December 31, 2006), positions held with the Company and selected biographical information for the executive officers of the Company, except for Mr. Kennedy, whose biographical information is included on page 5 with the Company's other Directors:
+The following sets forth the ages (as of December 31, 2007), positions held with the Company and selected biographical information for the executive officers of the Company, except for Mr. Kennedy, whose biographical information is included in this Proxy Statement, above, with the Company's other Directors:

-Mr. Ennis (36) serves as the Company's Executive Vice President and Chief Financial Officer, having been elected to that position in November 2006.
-From September 2006 to March 13, 2007, the effective date of Mr. Mammone's election as the Company's Corporate Controller and Chief Accounting Officer, Mr. Ennis also served as Corporate Controller and Chief Accounting Officer.
+Mr. Ennis (37) serves as the Company's Executive Vice President and Chief Financial Officer, having been elected to that position in November 2006.
+From September 2006 to March 2007, Mr. Ennis also served as Corporate Controller and Chief Accounting Officer.
 From March 2005 to September 2006, Mr. Ennis served as the Company's Senior Vice President, Internal Audit.
 From 1997 through 2005, Mr. Ennis held several senior financial positions with Ingersoll-Rand Company Limited, a NYSE-listed company, where his duties included regional responsibility for Internal Audit in Europe and global responsibility for financial planning and analysis.
 Mr. Ennis began his career in 1991 with Arthur Andersen in Ireland.
 Mr. Ennis is a Chartered Accountant and member of the Institute of Chartered Accountants in Ireland.

-Mr. Kretzman (55) has been Executive Vice President, Chief Legal Officer, General Counsel and Secretary of the Company and of Products Corporation since December 2003 and Executive Vice President, Human Resources of the Company since October 2006.
+Mr. Kretzman (56) has been Executive Vice President, Chief Legal Officer, General Counsel and Secretary of the Company and of Products Corporation since December 2003 and Executive Vice President, Human Resources of the Company since October 2006.
 Mr. Kretzman served as Senior Vice President, General Counsel and Secretary of the Company and of Products Corporation from January 2000 until December 2003.
 Prior to becoming General Counsel, Mr. Kretzman served as Senior Vice President, Deputy General Counsel and Secretary from March 1998 to January 2000, as Vice President, Deputy General Counsel and Secretary from January 1997 to March 1998, and as Vice President and Secretary from September 1992 to January 1997.
-Mr. Kretzman joined the Company in 1988 as Senior Counsel responsible for mergers and a cquisitions.
+Mr. Kretzman joined the Company in 1988 as Senior Counsel responsible for mergers and acquisition s.
 Mr. Kretzman has also served as the Company's Chief Compliance Officer since January 2000.